marcelkornblum/sn-rfcs/text/0004-hosting.md

 # Drawbacks
 [Drawbacks]: #drawbacks

 This guide only really covers static hosting, and doesn't go into all the settings for secure production hosting even then.
-Some independent knowledge would be required to be confident that something has been set up correctly, but this guide should at least allow anyone with credentials to set up a project's non-produiction hosting in a way that will cause the fewest headaches.
+Some independent knowledge would be required to be confident that something has been set up correctly, but this guide should at least allow anyone with credentials to set up a project's non-production hosting in a way that will cause the fewest headaches.

 # Rationale and alternatives
 [Rationale and alternatives]: #rationale-and-alternatives